-YOUR RIGHTS AS A CRIME VICTIM:21
+YOUR RIGHTS AS A VICTIM:23

-- To be treated with fairness, respect and dignity and to have a swift case resolution. - To be informed of and be present at all critical stages of the criminal justice process. - To be present and heard in court for any bond reduction, amendment of charges, disposition, sentencing, or continuances. - To have a safe waiting area near the courtroom.
+- To be treated with fairness, respect and dignity and to have a swift case resolution - To be informed of and be present at all critical stages of the criminal justice process. - To be present and heard in court for any bond reduction, amendment of charges, disposition, sentencing, or continuances. - To have a safe waiting area near the courtroom. - To confer with the District Attorney's Office before the case is resolved or goes to trial and to be informed of the outcome. - To prepare a Victim Impact Statement and to be heard at sentencing. - To have restitution ordered. - To pursue a civil judgment against anyone who has committed a crime against you. - To be informed of restorative justice options for the offender. - To be informed of post-conviction release or modification hearings. - To get your property back quickly when it is no longer needed for prosecution.